yihui/yihui.org/content/en/2026-02-09-revdep-tabset.md

     dependencies.

 The number of reverse dependencies of the **knitr** package (and **rmarkdown**) reached 10,000 a couple of years ago, about which I have mixed feelings.
-On the one hand, it's great that so many packages depend on **knitr** and **rmarkdown**; on the other hand, it means checking reverse dependencies is becoming more and more terrifying.
+On one hand, it's great that so many packages depend on **knitr** and **rmarkdown**; on the other hand, it means checking reverse dependencies becomes a more and more daunting task.

 One problem is, with this many reverse dependencies, CRAN's reverse dependency check will almost surely find false positive problems.
 Every single time I